 Eligibility and Continuation in the Honours ProgramFor graduation with a Bachelor of Arts with Honours in Sociology, students should follow the calendar rules for the year they were officially admitted into the B.A. in Sociology Program.

 All Sociology students must meet the general graduation requirements for the Bachelor of Arts with Honours.
 These requirements are indicated in the General Graduation Requirements of their academic calendar year of admission to the Bachelor of Arts Sociology.
 Sociology Honours students must complete

 Please note: A student who has graduated with a Bachelor of Arts may not enter Honours in the same discipline in which he or she has received the Bachelor of Arts degree.

-Students in SLGY 5110 will complete a thesis proposal, presentation, and other related work.
-Students in SLGY 5120 will continue to work on their Honours project by analyzing and discussing the sociological significance of their findings and complete the writing of their thesis.
+Students in SLGY 5110 will complete a thesis proposal, and other related work.
+Students in SLGY 5120 will continue to work on their Honours project by analyzing and discussing the sociological significance of their findings and complete the writing of their thesis and present their findings.